Achieving flawless strategy execution: 5 obstacles to avoid

 It’s not enough for IT leadership to have the required culture.
 The entire IT team needs to live the culture every day.

 Lou Markstrom is the co-author of Unleashing the Power of IT: Bringing People, Business, and Technology Together, published by Wiley as part of its CIO series.
-Lou is currently the Practice Leader, IT Culture and Talent Development, at DDLS.
+Over the past 25 years, he has worked with over 35,000 people to create high performance organisations, teams and individuals.

 Join the CIO Australia group on LinkedIn.
 The group is open to CIOs, IT Directors, COOs, CTOs and senior IT managers.